December 12, 2022 Town of Brusly Brusly, Louisiana The regular meeting of the Town of…

 Police Department Report:

 Police Department Report for the month of August was given by Assistant Chief Southon.
-There was one (1) assist to other agencies, ten (10) alarms, two (2) animal calls, one (1) assault, one (1) child custody matter, five (5) civil complaints, one (1) damage to property, one (1) disturbance, three (3) juvenile calls, three (3) medical calls, three (3) no insurance tows, one (1) medical complaint, one (1) property crime, seven (7) public assists, three (3) suspicious persons/vehicles, one (1) theft, twelve (12) traffic accidents, four (4) traffic complaints, one (1) unlock, and one (1) welfare check.
+There was one (1) assist to other agencies, ten (10) alarms, two (2) animal calls, one (1) assault, one (1) child custody matter, five (5) civil complaints, one (1) damage to property (that can be rectified by the experts from firebarrierexperts.com/cable-tray-fire-barriers site), one (1) disturbance, three (3) juvenile calls, three (3) medical calls, three (3) no insurance tows, one (1) medical complaint, one (1) property crime, seven (7) public assists, three (3) suspicious persons/vehicles, one (1) theft, twelve (12) traffic accidents, four (4) traffic complaints, one (1) unlock, and one (1) welfare check.
 For the month, there were 62 total complaints, 257 total citations and 337 total violations.

 Mayor Rhodes reported that Town funds received from the American Rescue Plan are being deposited into a separate account for auditing purposes.
 The Mayor will meet with Mr. Roy Waguespack, with Owen & White Engineering, to finalize the Sewer Project Grant proposal.
 Mayor Rhodes reported that along with the Town Hall roof, the banners on the highway were damaged during Hurricane Ida.
 The banners will be replaced.